Learn how to make a pillowcase for your bed with any fabric! It’s actually very easy. Great beginner project.

 A standard size pillowcase measures 20 inches by 26 inches (51 cm by 56 cm).What are the dimensions for other pillowcase sizes?

 A queen size pillowcase is 20x30 inches (51cm x 76cm).
 And a king size pillowcase is 20 x 36 inches (51 cm x 92 cm).And regarding the other pillows in the final shots, in case you want a source… those are a buy, not DIY.
-The grid print is under $30 for a set of 2, available on Spring.
+The grid print is really old.
 And the white quilted shams are from Parachute (available in 5 colors).
 Let me know if you have any other questions about bedroom stuff.

 What do you think of this DIY pillowcase project?
 Think it’d be easy enough to tackle at home?